robert-hh/ATTiny-Watchdog-for-MicroPython/Readme.md

 |Dn|n is a number, which may be omitted.
 If the value is 0, toggle the DEBUG output.
 If the value is not 0, switch DEBUG ouput on.
 The output is send to Port PB2 of the ATTiny with 9600 baud.|
 |anything else|Feed the dog.
 For speed, the feed command actually only creates a start bit, and the ATTiny then reads 0xff as character.|

 The DEBUG output of the ATTiny will echo the command and countdown the time in watch mode.
+The status output will indicate the watchdog state; low for sleeping and high for watching.

 For the serial version a pull-up resistor at the communication link is highly recommended.
 The serial interface in the ATTiny uses the SoftSerial module of Arduino.
 It depends on the internal clock of